-Architectural and decorative elements refer to the details of building. a Windows, doors, porches, and ornamentation add character and flavor to buildings.
+Architectural and decorative elements refer to the details of a building.
+Windows, doors, porches, and ornamentation add character and flavor to buildings.
 They give life to a facade by introducing light and shadow.
-Details can help to identify the also period and style of an historic building.
+Details can also help to identify the period and style of an historic building.
 Most of the detailing on Powell's buildings is simple in nature, but there are several examples of more elaborate decoration.

 Even very simple detailing plays an important role in establishing the character of older buildings.
 Existing ornamentation within Powell's historic district should be retained and repaired whenever possible.
-It is especially important to protect and preexamples of serve skilled craftsmanship in the Historic District.
+It is especially important to protect and preserve examples of skilled craftsmanship in the Historic District.

-If a major portion of the detailing on one of Powell's buildings is missing or beyond repair, there are two appropriate solutions.
+If a major portion of the detailing.
+On one of Powell's buildings is missing or beyond repair, there are two appropriate solutions.
 One option is to reproduce as exactly as possible the missing or deteriorated element.
-This method requires thorough research, especially if no physical evidence is available (such as a deteriorated, but recognizable Physical, photoelement). graphic, or other type of historic reliable evidence should be used when reproducing missing elements.
+This method requires thorough research, especially if no physical evidence is available (such as a deteriorated, but recognizable element), Physical, photographic, or other type of reliable historic evidence should be used when reproducing missing elements.

-Another option is to design a simplified version of the missing or deteriorated elewhich replicates the ment, important visual characteristics of the original.
+Another option is to design a simplified version of the missing or deteriorated element, which replicates the important visual characteristics of the original.
 These characteristics include composition, size, proportion, texture, and rhythm.
-This second option is often cheaper than exact reproduction, as it can use some standard, contemporary materials.
-Simplified replacement elements do require careful attention to detail, and design talent.
+This second option is often cheaper than exact reproduction, as it can use some standard, contemporary materials. replacement elements Simplified do require careful attention to detail, and design talent.
 In many cases, the services of an Architect will be necessary.

-When new construction is being contemplated in the Historic District, careful attention to details can help CREATE ARCHI-TECTURE WHICH IS CONTEMPORARY, BUT COMPATIBLE WITH THE HIS-TORIC CHARACTER OF THE VILLAGE.
-Exact replication of typical architectural and decorative elements in the Village is not necessary or desirable.
+When construction being new İS contemplated in the Historic District. careful attention to details can help create architecture which is contemporary, but compatible with the historic character of the City.
+Exact replication of typical architectural and decorative elements in the City is not necessary or desirable.
 A more appropriate approach is to design new elements to reflect the important visual characteristics of typical Powell elements.

-Whether architectural and decorative elements are being repaired, replaced, or used in new construction, THE EFFECT OF ANY ONE ELEMENT ON THE WHOLE COMPOSITION OF THE BUILDING MUST BE STUDIED CARE-FULLY.
+Whether architectural and decorative elements are being repaired, replaced, or used in new construction, the effect of any one element on the whole composition of the building must be studied carefully.
 Although some elements, such as an elaborate porch, dominate visually, it is the effect of all the elements working together which truly defines the character of a building.